Lando Norris

 It took a while before Norris won his first race, but he finally succeeded at the 2024 Miami GP.
 There was a bit of safety car luck involved; however, it proved not to be a one-off, as McLaren continued its development and arguably fielded the best car just a month later.
 Norris ended up taking three additional wins in 2024, delivering some of the most exciting races seen in a long time, plus countless dramatic fights with title rival Max Verstappen.

 In terms of skillset, Norris is extremely fast over one lap as well as an entire race distance.
-His driving is supremely precise; he always places the car exactly as it should be in the corners and has an instinct for extracting maximum pace out of the car.
-He’s also good with setups.
-Norris has a high racing IQ, although he lacks general intelligence, as shown frequently in interviews.
-He’s also strong on most tracks, the classic ones as well as the street circuits, and he has the full backing of his team.
+His driving is supremely precise; he can place the car exactly as it should be in the corners and has an instinct for extracting maximum pace out of the car.
+With that said, he also likes taking alternative lines on some tracks.
+At times you’ll see Norris pull off a ‘weird’ qualifying lap where he purposely takes different lines than other drivers, yet still ends up with a good time.

 Starts have been a major weakness for Norris throughout his F1 career.
 This was particularly obvious in 2024 as he just couldn’t convert his poles into early leads.
-We’ll see whether this continues to be a problem.
-Norris also has confidence issues and lacks the wheel-to-wheel bravery that all-time greats such as Senna, Prost and Schumacher had.
-But in terms of pure speed, he could be an all-time great.
+But he improved his starts in the latter half of 2025, so at this point, the issue may have been sorted out.
+Norris occasionally has confidence issues and lacks the wheel-to-wheel bravery that all-time greats such as Senna, Prost and Schumacher had.
+But in terms of technical speed and qualifying pace, he is actually among the best.